Multi-Tenant LoadMaster - Feature Description

 Existing tenants need to be upgraded in the usual manner, via the LoadMaster WUI.

 It is possible to make backups of VNF instances at the Multi-Tenant LoadMaster-level.
 The VNF backup contains the LoadMaster settings.
 It is also possible to view the list of backups, download and delete backups that were previously taken.
+You can restore a backup to a VNF if it is not running (a running VNF does not display the Restore option).

 After the Multi-Tenant LoadMaster installation is complete, and the password has been set, a prompt will appear asking if you would like to instantiate the first VLM VNF.